Chacolí: The Wild Wine of Spain

 Again this DO, created in 1994, uses the Hondarrabi Zuri and Hondarrabi Beltza together with Folle Blanche (Munemahatsa in Basque) – which was the original grape used to make Armagnac, which is in Gascony and was also part of the old Kingdom of Navarra, along with the Basque country.
 It is still used in Armangnac, but has lost ground to its hybrid offspring – Baco Blanc.

-Bizkaiko Txakolina tend to be a little richer and higher in alcohol at around 12.5%.
+Bizkaiko Txakolina tends to be a little richer and higher in alcohol at around 12.5%.
 This makes the wines a bit rounder and more mainstream than those from Getaria, so appeal to people other than lovers of rampant acidity.
 My notes of the few I have managed to taste keep referring back to citrus fruit rather than the green apple in the Getaria wines, they also often have less obvious sparkle.

 Producers to try: Virgen de Lorea – especially their Txakoli Señorío de Otxaran, also Marko made by Oxer Bastegieta.